Los Alamos National Laboratory R&D Engineer 2 in Los Alamos, New Mexico

 Minimum Job Requirements:

-Education Required: A minimum of a BS in engineering from an Accreditation Board or Engineering and Technology (ABET) college or university program, advanced degree is preferred.
+Education: Minimum of a BS in engineering from an ABET accredited college or university required; advanced degree in science or engineering preferred.

 Clearance: Q (Position will be cleared to this level).
 Applicants selected will be subject to a Federal background investigation and must meet eligibility requirements